penrose/penrose/packages/roger/README.md

 roger <command>

 Commands:
   roger trio [trio..]
-Generate a diagram from a Penrose trio. roger watch          Watch the current folder for files & changes (must end in
+Generate a diagram from a Penrose trio. roger trios [trios..]
+Create diagrams from multiple .trio.json files. roger watch            Watch the current folder for files & changes (must end
-                        .sub,.substance,.sty,.style,.dsl,.domain)
-  roger shapedefs      Generate a JSON file that contains all shape definitions
-                       in the Penrose system.
+                         in .substance, .style, .domain) roger shapedefs        Generate a JSON file that contains all shape definition s in the Penrose system.

 Options:
   --version  Show version number                                       [boolean]